isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-sleep/index.md

 layout: post
 ---

-Some spider like [Redback spider](https://en.wikipedia. org/wiki/Redback_spider) go into non-action up-to 6 months without a meal (by reducing energy use).
+Some spider like [Redback spider](https://en.wikipedia.org/wiki/Redback_spider)go into non-action up-to 6 months without a meal (by reducing energy use).
 But the spider will spring into action when a prey appears.

 **But do spiders sleep?
 Spiders don't sleep like humans but have circadian rhythms - rest & activity cycles.
 Spiders lack eyelids and don't close their eyes like humans. ** **During the resting phase, spiders conserve energy during the day and cold areas by lowering the metabolic rate and cutting their activity - how spiders hibernate during winter.
 But spiders are more highly active at night so as to avoid predators such as birds at day time. **

 ##  **How Do Spiders Sleep?**

 In hibernation mode, the arachnids will lower their metabolic rates while also tucking in their legs.
-Most [spider species](https://books.google. com/books? hl=en&lr=&id=oJxVDwAAQBAJ&oi=fnd&pg=PP6&dq=do+Spiders+Sleep&ots=0sDheMGg5e&sig=BlRRfLwk_a-nKhGyTSZ31hwIiJU) will be active mainly at night.
+Most [spider species](https://books.google.com/books?hl=en&lr=&id=oJxVDwAAQBAJ&oi=fnd&pg=PP6&dq=do+Spiders+Sleep&ots=0sDheMGg5e&sig=BlRRfLwk_a-nKhGyTSZ31hwIiJU)will be active mainly at night.
 In addition, these arachnids will hibernate during the cold season.
 Do spiders sleep?

 To a curious mind, it would make sense that a creature with 8 eyes would need to sleep from time to time.